Sexual practices between women

-Lesbian sexual practices are sexual activities involving women who have sex with women, regardless of their sexual orientation.
-A woman who has sex with another woman may identify as a lesbian if she is exclusively sexually attracted to women, or bisexual if she is not exclusively sexually attracted to women, or dispense with sexual identification altogether.
-The term may also be applied to a heterosexual or asexual woman who is unsure of or is exploring her sexuality.
+Sexual activities involving women who have sex with women (WSW), regardless of their sexual orientation or sexual identity, can include oral sex, manual sex, or tribadism.
+Sex toys may be used.

 Romantic or sexual interpersonal relationships are often subject to sexual desire and arousal, which then leads to sexual activity for sexual release.
 A physical expression of intimacy between women depends on the context of the relationship along with social, cultural and other influences.
-In some countries lesbian sexual practices are criminalized alongside gay sexual practices.
+In some countries, lesbian sexual practices are criminalized alongside gay sexual practices.